YoloNomy/YoloNomy.github.io/_thermo/thermo/calculus.md

 - If $Q<0$, then $f$ decreases with $x$.
 The stronger the increase, the bigger the absolute value of $Q$.
 - If you find that $Q=0$, it means that $Q$ is a constant with respect to $x$: $x$ can take whatever value, $f$ will always give the same number.

-Velocity, is how much the position $p$ of a body change with time $t$, hence it should be no surprise that we can write
+Let's look at a simple example.
+If you think about it, the velocity of an object is encoded in the change of its position.
+As such, you may have the intuition that the derivative is a good concept to describe velocity.
+Indeed, consider a moving object with position labelled by a number $X$ (for exemple the distance you could measure with a ruler between you and the object).
+If this object moves, the position $X$ will depend on time $t$ i.e. it will be different at different time.
+It is thus a function $X(t)$.
+The velocity $v$ is defined as being the derivative of $X$ with respect to $t$:

-$$v = \frac{\text{d} p}{\text{d} t}$$
+$$v = \frac{\text{d} X}{\text{d} t}$$

+We can now understand why derivatives are so important for physics!

-### Illustration: temperature along a bar of metal
+### An illustration: temperature along a bar of metal

-Unfortunately I am not talking here about a place where you can drink and listen to heavy music but about a long stick made of metal which can be heated.
-Now consider such a stick, and imagine that for some reason, its temperature changes along its lenght.
-I choose here a (non-realistic) way to model it such that it can be easily understood.
+Consider a long stick made of metal which can be heated (I agree that this might not be the most exciting exemple, but it is simple enough).
+Now consider such a stick, and imagine that, for some reason, its temperature changes along its lenght.
+It could be for exemple be heated only in some place by a candle.

 To be a bit fancy, consider a 30 cm bar with a $x$ axis labelling the position on the bar.
-Now one can measure the temperature $T$ at each point $x$, in order to obtain $T(x)$.
-Such a function will give us the temperature, say in degrees Celsius, all along the bar.
-Let us imagine that this temperature varies as a Gaussian curve, i.e. as on the figure below:
+Now one can measure the temperature $T$, in whatever unit you prefer, at each point $x$, in order to obtain $T(x)$.
+Such a function will give us the temperature all along the bar.
+Imagine that by doing such a measurement, you obtain this curve:

 ![image](../images/temperature.png){: width="60%"}

+This shape is called a Gaussian curve, and it is adminitedly not a realistic model for temperature of a bar of metal, but we that's not the point here!

 Now what would tell us the quantity